Rebuilding a paramotor

 Special tool used to press out the crankshaft from the crankcase

-The crankshaft completely removed from the halves.
-Bearings frozen on a shaft should be removed with a crank bearing/gear puller. *DO NOT REUSE BEARINGS REMOVED WITH THIS TOOL.* This tool puts extreme forces on the bearing race and it will likely be damaged in the process.
+The crankshaft is completely removed from the halves.
+Bearings frozen on a shaft should be removed with a crank bearing/gear puller

 Minari cranshaft completely removed from the crankcase halves

-The inner race of the bearing was heated to a blue color with a propane torch and finally was able to be pulled off.
+The inner race of the bearing was heated to a blue color with a propane torch and was able to be pulled off.
 The bearing was ruined and had to be replaced.
 An oxyacetylene torch is better than a propane torch because it heats the bearing up much more quickly and, consequently, it will expand faster than the shaft.

 removing a frozen bearing from a Minari crankshaft